 Wyoming County International Speedway is private property.
 Any person on the property without permission of the owner is guilty of trespassing and subject to the penalties of law.
 Through the registration and purchase of a pit pass, you have been given the authority and right to be on the property in conjunction with said event activities.
 However, the management reserves the right to revoke this authority at any time.
 Everyone must hold a valid pit pass to be in the motor pit or infield areas.
 All new drivers and cars must go through tech prior to racing.
 Any technical questions can be answered at this time to assure rule legality.

 SAFETY & TECH

 1. An approved complete long-sleeved FIRE SUIT, HAND PROTECTION & NECK COLLAR IS MANDATORY IN ALL CLASSES.
 Haans type restraints are highly recommended for all division competitors.
 Foot protection is highly recommended but not mandatory.
 Drivers will wear full safety protection when they are in their racecar and on the track for any reason.
 All drivers must be properly licensed and signed in.

 2. Each racecar in all classes MUST be equipped with an approved FIRE EXTINGUISHER fastened within reach of the driver.
 It must be a dry powder type, rated ABC, BC, B, or C, and be 2-½ lb. minimum.
-A current inspection/service tag is mandatory.
+A current inspection/service tag is mandatory.’
+Fireaid ‘ extinguishers recommended, and may substitute for in car use.
 Centralized anti-fire systems are mandatory only in cars using hand controls.
-High back aluminum racing seats are mandatory in all WCIS weekly divisions.

 3. An approved DOT HELMET must be worn whenever a driver is in his/her racecar and on the track for any reason.
 A SNELL 2005 RATING or newer is extremely important for your head protection.